aesopwolf/s3-basic-auth/README.md

 ## Related work and future work

+### s3auth.com

 Yegor Bugayenko has already built the [same proxy service in Java](https://github.com/yegor256/s3auth).
 He even provides a free hosted service at http://www.s3auth.com/

 Read more on his blog at http://www.yegor256.com/2014/04/21/s3-http-basic-auth.html

+### Lambda@Edge

+@lmakarov wrote a great article on how you can achieve the same functionality using Lamba@Edge at https://medium.com/@lmakarov/serverless-password-protecting-a-static-website-in-an-aws-s3-bucket-bfaaa01b8666

+### Serverless

 Eventually, I would like to convert this to an Amazon Lambda function using [Serverless](http://serverless.com/)